FREE GUIDE: The Ultimate Southern Thanksgiving!

 • Give your tuna salad a sweet touch by infusing the mayo with a dash of sweet pickle relish or dill pickles for a zesty kick.

-• If you like it tangy, add some Dijon mustard.
+• If you like it tangy, add some Dijon mustard or spicy with my spicy mayo.

 • Toss in avocados, cucumbers, or tomatoes for a veggie vibe.